grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 <a name="Overview"></a>
 ## Overview ##
 A great game should include both great game play and native platform integration that engages and aids the user to get the most out of the game.
-There are many different ways for you to integrate with the Universal Windows Platform from within your Unity games.
-This lab will give you an overview of the different approaches, and discuss some of the pros & cons of each.
+There are many different ways to integrate with the Universal Windows Platform from within your Unity games.
+This lab will give you an overview of the different approaches, and discuss some of the pros & cons of each approach.

 <a name="Objectives" ></a>
 ### Objectives ###
 In this module, you will learn about these concepts:
 - Understand the different #define pre-processors for writing native code on a Windows game.
+- Understand how to dispatch calls between Unity's app thread and Windows' UI thread.
-- Integrate with Windows 10 by writing inline code to your Unity game
+- Integrate with Windows 10 by writing inline code to your Unity game.
-- Integrate with Windows 10 by writing and consuming Unity plugins
+- Integrate with Windows 10 by consuming and configuring Unity plugins.

 > NOTE:This lab is optimized to show you integration techniques.
-Most of the Unity code (game play, menus, event handlers) has been coded for you; you will need to inject the native code at right places, but the lab does not explain the 'glue' code we wrote in Unity.
+Most of the Unity code (game play, menus, event handlers) has been coded; you will need to inject the native code at right places, but the lab does not explain the 'glue' code we wrote in Unity.
-You will be able to walk through that on your own (as you have all the source), at your own leisure.
+You will be able to walk through that on your own (as you have all the source).
-You can find very detailed step by step and video tutorials for building the game on [Unity's learning site](https://unity3d.com/learn/tutorials/projects/tanks-tutorial).
+If you want to learn how to write the game, you can find very detailed step by step and video tutorials for building the game at [Unity's learning site](https://unity3d.com/learn/tutorials/projects/tanks-tutorial).

 <a name="Prerequisites"></a>
 ### Prerequisites ###